jackdewinter/pymarkdown/readme.md

 - verifying vs validating?
 - bqp:check_for_lazy_handling, why exclude tb?
 - unify 2 separate calculations in `__pre_list` function
+- raise requeue_line_info instead of returning it?  worried about recursion points
+- replace calculate_last_line with calculate_deltas with some work?
+- is_complete_html_end_tag can be more concise, but worth it?
+- modify_end_string. inline?

 ## Bugs - General - Uncategorized